It's Also About Trust and Perception in Marketplace

 Donors Notice.
 And Look Elsewhere.

-So if it is not about money, what is planned giving about?
+So if the importance of planned giving is not about money, what is planned giving about?

 CREATING A SIGN OF LEGITIMACY (AND TRUST)

 Planned giving is a hallmark of legitimate, prestigious organizations that are serious about long-term goals.
 Donors want to ensure their money goes to a successful nonprofit.
+They want to make sure “you will be there” in good times and bad.
 The savviest donors are well aware of planned giving options — and they’ll check them out before supporting a cause.
 If you don’t have a planned giving program, you’re losing prospects.
 Why?
 You’re not taken seriously.
 Period.

 SPICING UP FUNDING BY PROVIDING VARIETY